KevdpIA/Feedback-Module-2-Implementation-without-framework/README.md

 Implementation of a Machine Learning technique without frameworks, this is a part from an activity with feedback.

-The study case consists in the management of a dataset with the information of different wines, each column have different characteristics, for example:
+The study case consists in the management of a dataset with the information of different wines("wine.data"), each column have different characteristics, for example:

   - Alcohol
   - Malic acid